benjnse/py-api-streaming/README.md

 py-api-streaming
 ================

-A Python application that connects to OANDA's HTTP based rates stream.
+A sample Python application that connects to OANDA's HTTP based rates stream.

 ### Setup